acquia/cli/CONTRIBUTING.md

 Be sure to validate and test your code locally using the provided Composer test scripts (`composer test`) before opening a PR.

-Before building the PHAR file for distribution, you must warm the cache dir.

 ## Updating Acquia Cloud API spec

 Acquia CLI stores a local copy of the Acquia Cloud API spec in the `assets` directory.
 To update the Acquia Cloud API spec, run: